Memory & RAG

 Use

 RetrievalStrategy.HYBRIDwhen you have both factual documents and relational data.
-The RAG engine merges results from both backends. -
+The RAG engine merges results from both backends using reciprocal rank fusion. -

 Set

-top_kappropriately — too few results may miss relevant context, too many may overwhelm the LLM's context window.
-Start with 5 and adjust. -
+top_kcarefully — too few results may miss relevant context; too many may push past the LLM's context window.
+Start with 5 and adjust based on output quality. -

 Use

-MemoryWriterfor long-running conversations to prevent important context from being lost during compaction. -
+MemoryWriterfor long-running conversations to keep important facts in scope even after context compaction. -

-Enable episodic memory for agents that perform recurring tasks.
-Past experiences improve future performance without additional training.
+Enable episodic memory for agents that run the same types of tasks repeatedly.
+Past outcomes inform future runs without any additional training.

 What's Next